iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 ---

-Experiment tracking tools help manage machine learning projects where version control tools like Git are insufficient.
-They log parameters and metrics, and they may store binary artifacts like input data or model weights so that you can reproduce experiments and retrieve results.
-They enable you to navigate all this meta-information, for example with dashboards to organize and compare many experiments.
+Experiment tracking tools help manage machine learning projects where version control tools like Git aren't enough.
+They log parameters and metrics, and they store artifacts like input data or model weights, so that you can reproduce experiments and retrieve results.
+They also provide a dashboard to navigate all this meta-information across lots of experiments.

 Git can't manage or compare all that experiment meta-information, but it is still better for code.
 Tools like GitHub make distributed collaboration easy, and you can see incremental code changes.
-Therefore, experiments get split between Git for code and experiment tracking tools for meta-information.
-A link may be added in one or the other to keep track.
+That's why experiments get split between Git for code and experiment tracking tools for meta-information (usually with a link in one or the other to keep track).

-ML experiment versioning combines experiment tracking and version control:
+ML experiment versioning combines experiment tracking and version control.
+Instead of managing these separately, keep everything in one place and get the benefits of both, like:

-- **Experiments as code**: Track meta-information in the code repository and version it like code.
+- **Experiments as code**: Track meta-information in the repository and version it like code.
 - **Versioned reproducibility**: Save and restore experiment state, and track changes to only execute what's new.
 - **Distributed experiments**: Organize locally and choose what to share,